Richard Thompson (musician): 2010s

 In early 2010, Thompson assembled a band and did a string of shows showcasing new material.
 The aim was to record the new material in a live setting.
 The recording and touring band consisted of Thompson, Pete Zorn, (acoustic guitar, flute, saxophone, mandolin, vocals); Michael Jerome (drums, vocals), Taras Prodaniuk, (bass guitar, vocals); and Joel Zifkin, (electric violin, mandolin, vocals).
 The resulting album Dream Attic, released in August the same year, was nominated for a Grammy Award for Best Contemporary Folk Album.

 On 10 June 2010, Thompson was awarded the Mojo Les Paul Award for "Guitar Legend".

-Thompson curated the 2010 Meltdown Festival.
-The festival included a tribute to the recently deceased Kate McGarrigle, a feature of which was a rare on-stage reunion of Richard and Linda Thompson.
+Thompson curated the 2010 Meltdown Festival at London's South Bank Centre.
+The festival included a tribute to the recently deceased Kate McGarrigle, a feature of which was a rare reunion of Richard and Linda Thompson.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to music.
 On 5 July 2011, he was awarded an honorary doctorate by the University of Aberdeen.

 In early 2013, Thompson released Electric, recorded in Nashville with Buddy Miller producing.
 The record enjoyed good reviews and debuted in the UK top 20.
-Thompson took to the road with a stripped down "power trio" band on a multi-month tour on both sides of the Atlantic to promote the new album.
+Thompson took to the road with a stripped-down "power trio" band on a multi-month tour on both sides of the Atlantic to promote the new album.
 Also that year Thompson appeared on his ex-wife Linda's fourth studio album Won't Be Long Now, on the track "Love's for Babies and Fools".
 It was the second time the two have recorded together since Shoot Out the Lights.

 In 2014, Thompson released Acoustic Classics, an album featuring acoustic renditions of 14 songs from his back catalogue, on his Beeswing label.
 The record reached number 16 on the UK Albums Chart.
 Thompson appears alongside family members, both blood related and by marriage, on the album Family (2014) by Thompson (the band being named for all the Thompsons that appear), performing two songs solo and contributing to others as well.
 The album was produced by son Teddy Thompson and features ex-wife Linda Thompson, The Rails who are Thompson's daughter Kami Thompson and her husband James Walbourne, as well as other related musicians, including Walbourne's brother and Richard Thompson's son from his second marriage.